Explaining the Marketing Mix

 The third P is about promoting your products and services.
-This may include advertising above the line in general, specific product offerings through below the line activities, face to face selling, direct marketing and public relations exercises.
-This is the communications aspect of your business and is part of marketing but the final piece after strategy and analysis.
+This may include "above the line" brand advertising, specific product offerings through below the line activities, face to face selling, direct marketing and public relations.
+The communications aspect of your business is the final element to develop after strategy and analysis.